About Us

 *The ESF board approves funding to provide scholarships for camp and the Family Retreat Weekend, and college scholarships.

-• 2008 – *ESF board approves recommendation to change the requirements for the college scholarship program.
+*ESF and other Epilepsy Charities receive a check for $15,000 from the Tampa Bay Lightning Foundation. - 2008 – *ESF board approves recommendation to change the requirements for the college scholarship program.
 It will now include persons affected by epilepsy.

 *ESF board approves 5 hours/week for bookkeeper position.